George Pinner

-George Christopher Pinner (born 18 January 1987) is an English field hockey player who plays as a goalkeeper for Old Georgians and from 2009 to 2021 played for the England and Great Britain national teams.
+George Christopher Pinner (born 18 January 1987) is an English former field hockey player who played as a goalkeeper for Old Georgians and from 2009 to 2021 played for the England and Great Britain national teams.
+He competed at the 2016 Summer Olympics.

-Personal life
+Biography

+Pinner, born in Ipswich, played club hockey for Ipswich until 2006 when he joined Beeston in the Men's England Hockey League Premier Division.
+While at Beeston, he made his senior international debut in 2009 against the Netherlands and his tournament debut at the 2011 Champions Trophy.
+He was the reserve goalkeeper at the 2012 Olympic Games.

 In June 2012 he was one of seven GB hockey athletes to pose for the centerfold of Cosmopolitan magazine as part of a campaign to raise awareness of male cancers and the Everyman cancer charity.
+Pinner represented England in the 2014 Commonwealth Games in Glasgow, where he won a bronze medal.

+After the Commonwealth Games, Pinner joined Holcombe for the 2014/15 season and won goalkeeper of the tournament for Great Britain at the 2016 Champions Trophy before heading off to Rio for his first Olympics as the first choice goalkeeper at the 2016 Olympic Games.

-In 2017 Pinner married England hockey international Jo Hunter.
+In 2017 Pinner married England international Jo Hunter and represented England and won a bronze medal at the 2018 Commonwealth Games in Gold Coast.

-Club career

-Pinner plays club hockey in the Men's England Hockey League Premier Division for Old Georgians.
-He has also played club hockey for Ipswich, Beeston and Holcombe.
 On 30 May 2019 it was announced that he was joining Old Georgians ahead of their first season in the Men's England Hockey League Premier Division.